 Ladakh: Little Tibet at the Roof of the World

-Despite the factions warring to control the region’s roadways and passes, until recently the people of Ladakh lived peacefully.
-As a society, they knew almost no violence.
-They exploited neither one another nor the land.
+Before this relatively recent accessibility, the people of Ladakh, as a society, knew almost no violence, despite factions warring through the centuries to control the region’s rugged high-mountain roadways and passes.
+Living peaceably in small villages, they exploited neither one another nor the land.
 Producing no more than they needed, they used and reused absolutely everything, wanted for nothing, and enjoyed a vibrant trade with their neighbors.
+As they cared for their land, so they cared for their water.

-From high in the mountains, they channeled glacial melt-water through long, ancient, carefully maintained aquaducts to their high desert valleys.
-From these aquaducts they used one stream for drinking and irrigating crops and another for washing clothing, for they understood how important it is not to contaminate their drinking supply.
+From high in the mountains, they channeled glacial melt-water through two long, ancient, carefully maintained aquaducts to their high desert valleys.
+They needed two streams: One for drinking water and irrigating crops and another for washing clothing, for they understood how important it is not to contaminate their drinking supply.
+Back in the 70s, when she first visited Ladakh, Norberg-Hodge learned about this the hard way, when she inadvertently attempted to wash some clothing in the drinking water stream.
+A horrified child gently but firmly advised her of her error.

-Highly efficient in controlling their population and not overburdening the land, they built beautiful multi-story homes, farmed crops well adapted to the short growing season and husbanded animals for food, warmth, labor and companionship.
+Highly efficient in controlling their population and not overburdening the land, for example, they built beautiful multi-story homes that stand for centuries, farmed crops well adapted to the short growing season and husbanded animals for food, warmth, labor and companionship.

 Best of all, they partied for weeks at a time during the harshest winter months long after the planting and harvesting are done, when there is little else to do, the days are short and the temperatures well below freezing.